How Much Work To Do Before Selling a House: 3 Levels of Prep

 After you do your research and consider your options, the level of repair you do will determine how much profit you’ll make when you sell.
 Before you start planning your next move, consider these takeaways:

-- Look at your house as if you were a buyer: Decide what level of repair you need to do in order to achieve the highest ROI possible.
+- Look at your house as if you were a buyer: Decide what level of repair is necessary to achieve the highest ROI possible.

 - Think neutral tones and decor: Buyers should notice your house, not multiple bright paint colors or different flooring that doesn’t match [mismatched flooring].

-- Don’t forget the cleaning and staging: Editing a room by taking out things that can distract the buyer is a great way to free up space and spend your sweat equity
+- Remember the cleaning and staging: Editing a room by taking out things that can distract the buyer is a great way to free up space and spend your sweat equity.

 Header Image Source: (Francesca Tosolini / Unsplash)